Hydrology of Hungary: Swamps and marshes

 The Little Balaton was originally a part of the larger lake, but now it is mostly a swamp and marsh area at the south-western corner of the Balaton with a highly characteristic wildlife.
 It is a protected natural reserve.

 Before the extensive controls of the 19th century there were a lot of marshes and swamps in the country like the Sárrét of Transdanubia or the Ecsed Moorland close to the north-eastern corner of the country.
 They have been drained, reclaimed and transformed into land fit for farming.

 Spring-water lakes are a special class of natural lakes in Hungary.
 They are fed mostly by warm springs, but karstic ones also occur (Lake Hévíz, the Malom Pool in Budapest, Tapolca).
 The alkaline Lake Fehér near Szeged has no outlet.
 It is a famous nature reserve in Körös-Maros National Park.

 Underground water

 Underground water is very important in Hungary, especially on the Great Plain.
 Stratum water is abundant because Hungary is in the middle of the Carpathian Basin.
 These water resources are between two impermeable strata underlying the first impervious stratum beneath the underground water.
 They are predominantly of rainfall origin, mostly not from Hungary, but from the surrounding higher-lying parts of the Carpathian Basin.
 This water, when brought to the surface from great depths, is rich in various mineral solutions and may be very hot.

 Deep boring for stratum water has been carried out throughout the country.
 There are about twenty-eight thousand artesian wells in the Great Plain alone, out of a total of thirty-five thousand for the whole country.
 Their depth varies from 100 to 2500 m.
 In the hilly and mountainous regions of Mesozoic limestone, karstic water is also important.

-Budapest dam

-It is understood that a large earth dam was built upstream of Budapest, downstream of Vienna in the latter part of the 20th century, amassing a considerable quantity of water into an artificial lake, and should this earth bank break, similarly to what happened at Kolontar, 2010, and Vajont 1963 Budapest would be flooded uncontrollably.
-It is a matter of historical record that the building of this Danube Dam was banned in the Diplomatic District of London in advance by a march and a Note Verbale handed in to the Austrian Embassy, and colour photographs being taken of the principal participants in the action.
-What is this?